proog/linkding-media-archiver/README.md

 ## How it works

-Linkding Media Archiver retrieves all bookmarks with a specific tag that do not already have a media file attached and attempts to download one using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Linkding Media Archiver retrieves bookmarks that do not already have a media file attached and attempts to download one using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 If successful, the file is uploaded to Linkding as a bookmark asset.
 This process repeats on a configurable schedule with any bookmarks that have been added or changed since the previous run.
 If Linkding Media Archiver is restarted, it will retrieve all bookmarks again.

 As yt-dlp is used to download media, [any site supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) should work.
 Please report a bug if Linkding Media Archiver fails to add a file that yt-dlp provides.